asterfi/0xLIQD-Bybit/README.md

 UPDATE_MIN_ORDER_SIZING = true           # Auto-update min order sizes based on balance USE_SET_LEVERAGE = true                  # Automatically set leverage on all pairs MARGIN = CROSS                          # Margin mode (CROSS/ISOLATED) - currently not implemented
+HEDGE_MODE = false                      # Enable hedge position mode (true/false) for safer trading with opposite positions
 ```

+##### Hedge Mode Feature

+When `HEDGE_MODE = true`, the bot can open opposite positions (long/short) on the same trading pair.
+This provides enhanced safety when market movements go against existing positions while still allowing profits from market volatility.

+**Benefits of Hedge Mode:**
+- **Safety Net**: If one position moves against you, the opposite position can offset losses
+- **Market Neutral**: Profit from both upward and downward market movements
+- **Enhanced Risk Management**: Better control over exposure during volatile markets

+**How it works:**
+- When `HEDGE_MODE = false` (default): Traditional one-way trading - only one position per pair
+- When `HEDGE_MODE = true`: Hedge trading - allows both long and short positions on the same pair
+- The bot will automatically set Bybit account to hedge mode (positionMode = 3)
+- TP/SL management works independently for each position side

 #### Take Profit & Stop Loss
 ```